Michelle Agyemang: Senior

 On 6 April 2025, Agyemang was called up to the England senior squad for the first time, replacing the injured Alessia Russo.
 Two days later, on 8 April, she made her senior debut as an 80th-minute substitute during England's UEFA Nations League match against Belgium.
 Just 41 seconds after her introduction, Agyemang scored her first senior international goal in a 3–2 defeat for England.
 Following her debut, Agyemang was awarded legacy number 234 by the Women's Football Association.

 In June 2025, Agyemang was named in England's squad for UEFA Euro 2025.
 On 17 July 2025, she scored the equalising goal for England to make it 2–2 in the 81st minute in their quarter-final match against Sweden, which England ultimately won through a penalty shootout.

 On 22 July 2025, she scored another equaliser, in the 96th minute, against Italy in the semi-finals to send the game into extra time, which England went on to win 2–1 to progress to the final.
 On 27 July 2025, Agyemang came on as a substitute in the tournament's final, helping England to a victory on penalties over Spain to win their second European title.
 She was named the young player of the tournament.

 Following the Euros, Agyemang was called up to the squad for their friendlies against Brazil and Australia in October 2025.
-On 28 October 2025, in the match against Australia, Agyemang went down with an injury just before the 80th minute and was stretchered off the pitch.
+On 28 October 2025, in the match against Australia, Agyemang went down with an off-the-ball injury just before the 80th minute and was stretchered off the pitch.
 It was later confirmed that she had torn her ACL and would miss the rest of the season.